NatanaelAntonioli/TileToad/README.md

 ![](https://i.imgur.com/FbXBdX3.png)

-Generating cliffs a bit more complicated, but also follows the same logic.
+Generating cliffs is a bit more complicated, but also follows the same logic.

 ![](https://i.imgur.com/rSzRdy2.png)